This is a clone of the famous game by Rick

 Click to download GALCON24.EXE by Rick Raddatz.

-Get DOSBox to run the EXE files.
+Get DOSBox to run all your old DOS programs.
 Click on the

 Listen to Gustav Holst while you read the rest.